 Always, though, you will be telling a story centered around the most complete and compelling USP you can create.

-Dan on Ultimate Marketing Plan Success Factor #2: Presentation
+Dan S. Kennedy On Success Factor #2: Presentation

 In advertising, we never use a photo of a doctor not dressed as a doctor.